 The network ports allow multiple panels to be connected together, up to a maximum of 4 panels (including both control panels and repeater panels).
 The 2 network ports (NET1-2) may be connected in any sequence between panels.
+Note Network ports 3 + 4 are not currently used.

-Note that although the terminals for the network ports are always fitted on the backplane, they may only be used if the optional Duonet Network Card has been fitted onto the control panel main PCB (CIE).
+Note that although the terminals for the network ports are always fitted on the backplane, they may only be used if the optional Quadnet Network Card has been fitted onto the control panel main PCB (CIE).